eclipse-edc/Connector/docs/developer/decision-records/2022-10-10-naming-conventions/README.md

 EDC's base package name is `org.eclipse.edc`, followed by domain and then function.
 For example, the Policy SPI should be located at `org.eclipse.edc.policy.spi` rather than `org.eclipse.edc.spi.policy`.
-Here, `policy` is the "domain", i.e. the thematic context, and `spi` would be the "function", i.e. what kind of package it is or: what purpose it serves.
+Here, `policy` is the "domain", i.e. the thematic context, and `spi` would be the "function", i.e. what kind of package it is or what purpose it serves.

 The module name could be a helpful reference for the package name, replacing dashes with dots.